|Priority application due date||Jan. 15|

 - As you imagine yourself both in rabbinical school and as a future rabbi, what are the strengths, weaknesses and fears that you bring with you?

 Part II.
-Answer one of the following questions in five to seven double-spaced pages:
+Please answer one of the following questions in 1500 words or less:

 - Reflect on a Torah passage that you have found meaningful or challenging.
 You may include classical and contemporary commentaries that have been helpful to you in understanding the text.